TwilioDevEd/chat-quickstart-objc/README.md

 You should now be able to press play and run the project in the simulator.

-Start sending yourself a few messages - they should start appearing both in a `UITableView` in the starter app, and in your browser as well if you kept that window open.
+Start sending yourself a few messages - they should start appearing in a `UITableView` in the starter app.

 You're all set!
 From here, you can start building your own application.
 For guidance on integrating the iOS SDK into your existing project, [head over to our install guide](https://www.twilio.com/docs/api/chat/sdks).